ufukty/gohandlers/docs/articles/intermediate/servemux-integration.md

-# Automatic ServeMux Registration
+# 📦 `ServeMux` Integration

-Routing in Go web applications can quickly become a tangled web of `mux.HandleFunc(...)` calls, especially as your API grows.
+Routing in Go web applications can quickly become a tangled web of `s.HandleFunc(...)` calls, especially as your API grows.
 Keeping route paths, handler names, and HTTP methods in sync across documentation and implementation can become a serious source of bugs and drift.

 **Gohandlers** eliminates this problem by embracing a **metadata-driven approach** to routing—automatically generating handler registrations based on your code’s structure and field tags.
 In this article, we’ll walk through how it works, how to use it, and how it keeps your server and docs perfectly in sync.